 It’s tempting to choose the HVAC system with the lowest sticker price, but that can be a costly error.
 The cheapest system to buy is often the most expensive one to own.
 Think of the purchase price as just the down payment on a 15-year commitment.
 A less expensive unit may be built with lower-quality components that are more prone to breaking down, leading to frequent and expensive repair calls.
 It will also likely be less energy-efficient, which means you’ll pay more every single month on your utility bills.
 A well-made, efficient system is an investment in your home’s comfort and your long-term financial well-being.

-Mistake #2: Underestimating Energy Efficiency
+Mistake #2: Ignoring Long-Term Energy Costs

 A new HVAC system’s energy efficiency rating might seem like just another number, but it has a direct impact on your wallet.
 A unit that costs more upfront but has a high efficiency rating can save you hundreds of dollars each year on heating and cooling costs.
 Over the 15- to 20-year lifespan of the system, those savings add up significantly, often making the more efficient model the cheaper option in the long run.
 When you’re looking at new residential HVAC systems, paying close attention to the SEER2 (for cooling) and AFUE (for heating) ratings is one of the smartest things you can do to manage your future expenses.

-Mistake #3: Forgetting About Maintenance
+Mistake #3: Skipping Regular Maintenance

 Skipping routine maintenance is like trying to save money by never changing the oil in your car; it just doesn’t work out well in the end.
 Regular check-ups and cleanings are essential to keeping your system running efficiently and reliably.
 When a system isn’t properly lubricated, adjusted, and cleaned, it has to work harder, using more energy and wearing out parts faster.
 This leads to higher bills and a shorter lifespan.
 Investing in one of our Service Maintenance Programs ensures your system stays in top shape, preventing costly emergency repairs and extending its life for years to come.
 It’s proactive care that protects your investment.